 Currently works for the United States Federal Court of Appeals as a Case Manager

 "Without Global Kids' help, I wouldn't have had the tools and know-how to get into college, eventually graduate, and be where I am today.
 I don't think I'll ever be able to repay GK for the impact it has had on my life."

 Celena Green, GK Alum 1991

-Currently works as a Program Officer for Africa at the Vital Voices Global Partnership in Washington
+Currently is the Director of the Africa Program at the Vital Voices Global Partnership in Washington